polymer-dart/polymerize/README.md

       }
     }

-The Html template is just the usual `dom-module`  template **without** any JS code and with `<link>` to import other polymer dependencies (like polymer2 itself and any used component).
+The Html template is just the usual `dom-module`  template **without** any JS code. `Link` tags will be automatically generated based on the `uses` attribute of the  `@PolymerRegister` annotation (BTW : this fixes also the annoying *unused import* problem with `polymer-dart`, and also the IDE will help you adding the right import).
 The `index.html` should preload `requirejs`, `webcomponents` polyfill and `polymer.html` (see the demo).

 ## Output

-The build tool will operate in this way :

- - Every dependency of the main package will be processed and will produce a separate loadable module in the output Directory
- - For every polymer component a new `html` file will be produced that will load the original template and will load the corresponding dart class

-Every file with ".dart" extension *inside* the `lib` folder of a dependency will be considered in the build of the corresponding module.

-Every other file in the `lib` folder will be considered an `asset` and compied to the final build destination folder.

-No other folder will be considered in the build.
-The only exception is the `web` folder in the `main package` that will be copied to the final build destination folder.

-Compilation for `hosted` packages will be cached inside the folder `$HOME/.polymerize` (inside the current directory) and reused without rebuilding it for the next build.
+After complilation everything will be found in the bazel output folder, ready to be used

 ## TODO: